Tips for Seniors Preparing for a Move

-Considering all aspects of your move is too much to take on all at once.
+Planning and accomplishing every single aspect of your move is too much to take on all at once.
 Tackling your home one room at a time is a great way to make progress at a steady pace, ultimately leading to a smooth downsizing experience.

 “Start with a room in your home that may have many items of sentimental value and focus on one area at a time,” says Lauren.
 One example could be the dining room hutch.

 - What glasses or dishware are your “must have” items?
 Will you need to take the entire set or will a set of six or eight work?